jrhun/TeensyEngine/README.md

 ![gif](buildLog/firePattern.gif)

 Included in this repository is a description of both the hardware and software features, and eventually the MCAD/ECAD designs for everything.
-It includes an emulator that's using OpenFrameworks for display and UI to allow easy testing and development.
+It includes an emulator that's using OpenFrameworks for display and UI control, allowing easy testing and development.

 ## Contents